×

 (21)

 An isothermal diagram of a charged black hole in the $ Q^{2}-\psi $ plane is presented in Fig. 1, illustrating the physical makeup acceptance region.
 When the Hawking temperature falls below the critical temperature $(T_{c}=0.2169; T_{c}=0.2175;~ T_{c}=0.2458)$, an anomalous negative $ Q^{2} $ component can be observed within this region on the isothermal diagram.
 This phenomenon bears resemblance to that observed in a typical van der Waals fluid, where pressure may also exhibit negativity at certain values [28, 64].
-The inherent instability of these features can be effectively mitigated through the conventional Maxwellian equal area construction
+The inherent instability of these features can be effectively mitigated through the conventional Maxwell equal area construction

 Figure 1. (color online) $ Q^{2}-\psi $ diagram.
-Upper panel: ($ \beta=B=l=1, $$ A=0,\gamma=0.1 $).
-Middle panel: ($ B=l=1,\beta=2, A=0,\gamma=0.1 $).
-Lower panel: ($ A=B=l=1,\beta=\gamma=0.1 $).
+Upper panel: ($\beta=B $$ =l=1, \; A=0, \; \gamma=0.1$).
+Middle panel: ($B=l=1,\;\beta=2,\; A=0, $$ \gamma=0.1$).
+Lower panel: ($A=B=l=1,\;\beta=\gamma=0.1$).

 $ \oint \psi {\rm d} Q^2=0, $